Kinyugo/msanii/README.md

 ## Abstract

 > In this paper, we present Msanii, a novel diffusion-based model for synthesizing long-context, high-fidelity music efficiently.
 Our model combines the expressiveness of mel spectrograms, the generative capabilities of diffusion models, and the vocoding capabilities of neural vocoders.
-We demonstrate the effectiveness of Msanii by synthesizing tens of seconds _190 seconds_ of _stereo_ music at high sample rates _44.1 kHz_ without the use of concatenative synthesis, cascading architectures, or compression techniques.
+We demonstrate the effectiveness of Msanii by synthesizing tens of seconds (_190 seconds_) of _stereo_ music at high sample rates (_44.1 kHz_) without the use of concatenative synthesis, cascading architectures, or compression techniques.
 To the best of our knowledge, this is the first work to successfully employ a diffusion-based model for synthesizing such long music samples at high sample rates.
-Our code and demo can be found [here](https://github.com/Kinyugo/msanii)
+Our demo can be found [here](https://kinyugo.github.io/msanii-demo) and our code [here](https://github.com/Kinyugo/msanii).

 ## Disclaimer